hikeventures/hikeventures.github.io/about/index.markdown

 <hr>

 ## Blog Collaboration
-We maintain a list of the [http://www.hikeventures.com/blogs/](best outdoor blogs).
+We maintain a list of the [best outdoor blogs](http://www.hikeventures.com/blogs/).
 Contact us if you want to become part of it.

 <hr>